Yankee Candle: History

-Yankee Candle Company was started in South Hadley, Massachusetts when Michael Kittredge, originally from Holyoke, Massachusetts, created his first scented candle, Christmas 1969, from melted crayons as a gift for his mother.
-Neighbors began expressing interest in buying his creations, and Kittredge began producing them in larger quantities.
-The company was originally conceived as "Candles by Michael Kittredge," but Kittredge later decided "The Yankee Candle Company" was a more suitable name.
-The company itself was founded with help from Donald MacIver and Susan Obremski, who were high school friends with Kittredge.
-MacIver helped fund the start-up business with earnings from his part-time job.
-At his parents' request, Michael Kittredge relocated his growing manufacturing and warehousing operations to Holyoke, Massachusetts.
-The new site was an abandoned mill that lacked fundamental utilities, including electricity and running water.
-Despite these challenging initial conditions, the business achieved consistent growth from this new location.
-Candle production grew considerably after Obremski's father devised a "heated room", which enabled cost-saving liquid wax deliveries at the first factory site in Holyoke.
-Obremski's invention of a turntable taper wheel allowed production to double, while at the same time decreasing the need for more labor hours.
-In 1975, she managed the first Yankee Candle Shop located where the Village Commons in South Hadley now stands.

-The company slowly expanded and moved to South Deerfield in 1983.
+Yankee Candle Company was started in 1969 in South Hadley, Massachusetts, by Michael Kittredge II.
+To support the company's expansion, it was sold to New York-based private equity firm Forstmann Little in 1998 for $500 million.

 After a cancer scare in 1993, Kittredge started handing the company over to a friend and employee.
 To finance its primary objective of significantly expanding its retail store network, the company required a substantial infusion of capital.
 With this need in mind, the company was sold in 1989 to New York-based private equity company Forstmann Little for $500 million.
 Forstmann took the company public in 1999, and in 2001, hired Craig Rydin as a CEO.
 Rydin launched a major advertising campaign and the line was picked up by mass retailers Linens-N-Things and Bed Bath & Beyond, pushing sales to their highest levels yet.
 Kittredge remained the company's chairman emeritus.

-In 2000, sales of the company reached $339 million.